Abigail Boyd: Early life and career

 Boyd was born in England and moved to Australia as a young child.
 She attended public schools in New South Wales, before graduating from Macquarie University in 1995 with a Bachelor of Arts (Psychology), and from the University of New South Wales in 1999 with a Bachelor of Laws.
 She is qualified to practise law in New South Wales, England and Wales.

-Boyd worked as a Solicitor at Mallesons Sydney from 1998 to 2003, at Blake Dawson Sydney from 2003 to 2004, and at Freshfields in London from 2004 to 2005.
+Boyd worked as a solicitor at Mallesons Sydney from 1998 to 2003, at Blake Dawson Sydney from 2003 to 2004, and at Freshfields in London from 2004 to 2005.
 She was a Capital Products Structurer at UBS Investment Bank in London from 2005 to 2006, and then worked as a Counsel at Allen & Overy (in London and then Sydney) from 2007 to 2018.
 As a lawyer, Boyd's areas of expertise included global banking regulation and structured capital markets products issued by banks, insurers and corporates across Europe, Asia and Australia.
 She had a particular interest in financial stability and the manner in which financial crises increase economic inequality, and is a published author on the topic of bank bail-ins.

-During 2008, Boyd worked on the frontline of the global financial crisis in London.
+During 2008, Boyd worked on the 2008 financial crisis in London.
 This experience has been critical in her work on reducing economic inequality and developing a progressive economy.